sonic-net/SONiC/doc/event-alarm-framework/events-producer.md

 }
 ```
 #### Message reliability
-There are 3 kinds of missed message scenarios
+The message reliability is ensured only for main receiver.
+There are 3 kinds of missed message scenarios.
-1. The receiver is slow compared to publish speed, which causes message drop via back pressure.
+1. A slow receiver that reaches overflow state causes drop of repeated events and send only the last instance.
+2. During downtime of main receiver, the events cache service, drops repeated events and provide only the last instance.
-2. The internal listener for published events missed to receive an event.
+3. The internal listener for published events missed to receive an event.
-The messages dropped for above reasons, are tracked via missed message count.
-They are accounted into reliability measure.

-3. During downtime of main receiver, the events-cache service maintains all events, but skip repeated events and cache only the last incidence.
-The skipped ones are counted as cache-missed-count.
-Though by theory they are missed by receiver, as the receiver do get the latest status of the event, upon connect, these missed could be considered benign.
-Hence not included in reliability measure.
+Among the three, onhly the third scenario is a real message drop.
+In the cases 1 & 2, it can be seen as avoiding duplicates when resource conservation is demanded.
+Hence only messages missed by listener, is accounted into reliability measure computation.

+All stats related to main receiver is recorded in STATE-DB.
+Refer STATS section for details.

 #### Rate-limiting
-Supports over-use of a reserved path entry to

--
-- Telemetry container creates a new thread for each external client that subscribes for events.
-- A subscription connection is created per external client.
-This way a slow client will not block others.
-- Each message received is synchronously written to external client.
-Hence the performance depends on the external client.
-- The receive API returns the cumulative missed message count per source per sender, along with received message.
-This counter is reset on sender restart.
-- This cumulative counter is logged.
-- The external client could subscribe by a subset of event sources or any/all.
+- The gNMI clients do need rate-limiting support to avoid overwhelming.
+The inherent/transparent limit via TCP back pressure is an option.
+- For clients who would like some explicit rate limiting, a custom option is provided.
+- The subscribe request does not have an option to provide rate-limiting, hence a reserved path is used to specify a rate-limit
+- path: /events/rate-limit/<N> -- This would be interpreted by telemetry's gNMI server as "_event export rate is <= N events/second_".
-- The client will receive only events from subscribed sources.
+- The rate-limiting/backpressure would only drop repeated events.
-- Upon telemetry container restart, on the first writer run, for events that are not received yet, send the last status from the redis.
-The knowledge of all possible events are obtained from redis.
-NOTE: This may result in some duplicate events to external receivers.
-- Supports a max perf rate of 10K events per second.
-- The effective performance is tied to the client's perf.

 ### SLA update